 Deadline Extension Update: We have pushed the application start date by two weeks; we will now be accepting applications between June 27 and August 1.

 We anticipate inviting approximately 20 organizations to submit a full application.

-Applications will be accepted between June 20 and July 18, 2023.
-Applications must be received by 5 p.m. on Tuesday, July 18 to be considered.
-Applicants will be notified of funding decisions in late August.
+Applications will be accepted between June 27 and August 1, 2023.
+Applications must be received by 5 p.m. on Tuesday, August 1 to be considered.
+Applicants will be notified of funding decisions in mid September.

 To help you prepare, click here to preview a sample of the LOI form; click here to preview a sample of the application.
 Please note that these are PDF samples and not the actual LOI or application.
 To view and begin working on the LOI and/or application, login to the Online Grants Manager (OGM), which can be accessed at vermontcf.org/OGM.